gsudre/lab_notes/198-summary_new_results.md

 Both highly significant.
 The Neelroop paper has more subjects, it's in Nature, and has frontal and temporal cortex in it.

-All papers mentioned above have the main text in PDF under papers_correlation.
+All papers mentioned above have the main text in PDF under papers_correlation folder.

 ## Methylation

-I re-ran the methylation analysis following a combination of the the current pipeline Yun-Ching suggested, and the nuisance PC framework we used for the DGE/DTE work.
+I re-ran the methylation analysis following a combination of the current pipeline Yun-Ching suggested, and the nuisance PC framework we used for the DGE/DTE work.
 I ran them independently for ACC and Caudate, like the DGE/DTE/DTU analyses.
 There are results for the following analyses:

- * Differentially methylated probes (DMPs): probe-level analysis looking for mean difference between Cases and Controls.
+ * **Differentially methylated probes (DMPs):** probe-level analysis looking for mean difference between Cases and Controls.
- * Differentially variable probes (topVar): also a probe-level analysis, but instead of looking for a mean difference between Cases and controls, it checks wheter one group has higher variance than the other.
+ * **Differentially variable probes (topVar):** also a probe-level analysis, but instead of looking for a mean difference between Cases and controls, it checks wheter one group has higher variance than the other.
- * Differentially methylated regions (DMRs): similar analysis as DMPs, but looks at summary regions instead of single probes.
+ * **Differentially methylated regions (DMRs):** similar analysis as DMPs, but looks at summary regions instead of single probes.
- * GSEA: usual gene set analysis we run, using our own developmental + GWAs sets, and then the gene ontology, KEGG pathways, and protein reactome.
+ * **GSEA:** usual gene set analysis we run, using our own developmental + GWAS sets, and then the gene ontology, KEGG pathways, and protein reactome.
- * PRS overlap: run the exact same DMP analysis as above, but using the different PRS profiles as the independent variable (plus nuisancePCs), instead of the Diagnosis.
+ * **PRS overlap:** run the exact same DMP analysis as above, but using the different PRS profiles as the independent variable (plus nuisancePCs), instead of the Diagnosis.
 Then, check for overlap with Diagnosis results.